cap-ntu/ML-Model-CI/CONTRIBUTING.md

 2. Set project root as source root.

-After these steps, try running ModelCI locally and start making a difference!
+After these steps, try running MLModelCI locally and start making a difference!

 ## Coding Standards